 06_BPS © Tim Fisher: Hundreds of appartements were built in the “switch houses” on both sides of the turbine halls.
 Here, too, the former purpose as an industrial building is palpable.

-09_BPS © Tim Fisher: Floor-to-ceiling glazing with movable sashes - in this case as projected top-hung windows - enable the residents to open the windows as they wish.
+09_BPS © Tim Fisher: Floor-to-ceiling glazing with movable sashes, in this case, as projected top-hung windows enable the residents to open the windows as they wish.

 14_BPS © Tim Fisher: With its great variety of opening types – here as projected top-hung windows – Janisol Arte 2.0. is ideally suited to the renovation of historic industrial glazing.